cncf/toc/process/archiving.md

 2. TOC opens an issue inquiring about the health of the project.
 While there's not fixed timeline, it will be in the order of months.
 3. A formal archival request is created in https://github.com/cncf/toc/issues and the issue tracker of the member project, cross-linking both.
 4. TOC informs project maintainers and the end user community.
 This step will usually be delegated to CNCF staff.
+5. A mandatory two week discussion phase begins
-5. A TOC vote is announced; the voting duration is two weeks.
+6. A TOC vote is announced; the voting duration is two weeks.
 A 2/3 majority in favor of archiving is required.

 ## Archived Status